mekeetsa/NetHomeServer/server-install/src/main/scripts/install/raspbian/readme_upgrade_old.txt

 5) Start the server again by writing: sudo /etc/init.d/nethome start
 6) If you moved any log files, start the WEB gui and go in to the corresponding Items and change the log file names so they refer to the new file locations.
+If you just call it for example "MyThermometer.log", this will automatically refer to /var/log/nethome/MyThermometer.log, but you can also specify the full path in the Item like: "/var/log/nethome/MyThermometer.log"
 7) Open the GUI-Item "JettyWEB" and change the MediaDirectory to /etc/opt/nethome/media

 8) Restart the server with the command: